Two Views Are Better than One: Monocular 3D Pose Estimation with Multiview Consistency: Discussion and conclusion

 \section{Discussion and conclusion}

-\textbf{Limitations.} While our results underscore a notable improvement in accuracy achieved through the implementation of our consistency loss, it is crucial to acknowledge certain unresolved limitations.
-As depicted in \Cref{fig:error_plot}, the efficacy of the consistency loss is contingent upon the selection of views for training, with the least favorable combination resulting in performance comparable to using a single camera view.
-However, a substantial increase in accuracy is evident in four out of five combinations.
+\textbf{Limitations.} While our results underscore a notable improvement in accuracy achieved through the implementation of our consistency loss, it is important to use the method with care.
+As \Cref{fig:error_plot} demonstrates, the effect of the consistency loss depends on which views are used during training, with the least favorable combination resulting in performance comparable to using a single camera view.
+However, accuracy increases substantially in four out of five combinations.

-Furthermore, it is essential to highlight that an excessive emphasis on the consistency loss, indicated by a large $\lambda_{\text{con}}$ value, can lead to a degenerate solution.
-Specifically, an optimal solution to \Cref{eq:consistency_loss} may manifest as predicting all zeroes, emphasizing the need for careful consideration when setting this parameter.
+Furthermore, emphasizing the consistency loss too much, indicated by a large $\lambda_{\text{con}}$ value, can lead to a degenerate solution.
+Specifically, an optimal solution to \Cref{eq:consistency_loss} may predict the same position of all joints.

+Our proposed consistency loss estimates a single transformation for a pose sequence for aligning the 3D poses from different views.
+While this requires the cameras to be stationary throughout the sequence, our method can be extended to movable cameras by finding a similarity transformation for each time step.

-It is worth noting that the incorporation of the proposed consistency loss necessitates temporal synchronization of pose sequences from different views.
+It is worth noting that incorporating the proposed consistency loss necessitates temporal synchronization of pose sequences from different views.
+Desynchronisation will appear as correlated noise in the 2D predictions that in the worst case can confuse the model, especially for fast movements.
 This requirement imposes constraints on the camera system used for data capture.
-In future extensions of the consistency loss, exploring how temporal alignment can be integrated into the transformation between views would be a valuable addition.\\
+Using two cameras capturing frames with logged timestamps, it is possible to manually identify the same point in time in both sequences, or to use the audio to time-synchronize the views after acquisition~\cite{liang2017synchronization}.
+However, if using Android smartphones as cameras, the frame-synchronization can be obtained using an app and WiFi hotspots as described by \citet{Akhmetyanov2021SubmillisecondVS}.

+While we demonstrate our loss on the SportsPose dataset~\cite{ingwersen2023sportspose}, which contains ground truth 3D data as well as a full multi-camera calibration, we only use the 3D data for evaluation, relying purely on predicted 2D keypoints for training.
+Because of the similarity transformation, our view-consistency loss eliminates the need for knowing the camera intrinsic or extrinsics, and only needs synchronized cameras.
+Foregoing camera calibration unlocks new opportunities for scaling multiview data acquisition as the footage can be captured on smartphones outside of the lab in diverse settings.
+The problem synchronization can be done with existing apps over WiFi~\cite{Akhmetyanov2021SubmillisecondVS} or solved as a post-processing step using audio cues~\cite{liang2017synchronization}.